Edgenesis/shifu/driver_util/README.md

 ### Usage
 We have written a sample Dockerfile [`driver_util/examples/simple-alpine/Dockerfile.sample`](/driver_util/examples/simple-alpine/Dockerfile.sample) which demonstrates how you can add the stub into an existing Alpine Docker image

-The packaged Docker image takes the following environmental variables, so we need to configure them in [yaml file](/driver_util/examples/simple-alpine/driver.yaml):
+The packaged Docker image takes the following environmental variables, so we need to configure them in the [yaml file](/driver_util/examples/simple-alpine/driver.yaml):
 - `EDGEDEVICE_DRIVER_SSH_KEY_PATH`
   - The key path of SSH key on driver container which we used to connect to the driver container itself
 - `EDGEDEVICE_DRIVER_HTTP_PORT` (Optional)